 1. HAL 9000 - 2001 (1967)

 HAL's emerging paranoia comes with the first glimmers of self-awareness, and time on his hands.
 He also has to cover, as ego's do, for his mistakes.
-HAL falls into the Munchausen-by-proxy syndrome of the firemen who, when he has no fires to fight, has to start some, or the nurse suffocating children so she can later revive them and be a life-saving her.
-Later, when HAL is being unplugged, he goes out singing "Maisie" and then "Happy Birthday," hinting that it is perhaps with birthday celebrations our egoic consciousness manifests.
+HAL falls into the Munchausen-by-proxy syndrome, i.e. the nurse suffocating children so she can later revive them and be a life-saving hero.
+Later, when HAL is being unplugged, he goes out singing "Maisie" and then "Happy Birthday," hinting that it is perhaps with our first birthday celebrations our egoic consciousness manifests.
 Indeed, aren't birthdays a kind of simultaneous celebration of our difference from others?
 We're inevitably disappointed, maybe the first time.
 For some reason with all this special attention we're made painfully aware of our separateness.

 Once Kier Dullea silences the egoic voice of HAL, a long-hidden briefing tape comes on, letting Bowman know his mission.
 This represents the ultimate goal of meditation, the silencing of our egoic chatter, the HAL voice, finally illuminating our true purpose: to go 'Beyond Jupiter' as it were, to expand our consciousness and merge with the timeless Tao (or just take a lot of acid and go to a Pink Floyd laser show).

 2. Lord Sauron - Lord of the Rings